CookSnap/CookSnap/README.md

       NEXT_PUBLIC_SUPABASE_ANON_KEY=your_anon_key
       SUPABASE_URL=your_project_url
       SUPABASE_ANON_KEY=your_anon_key
+      SPOONACULAR_API_KEY=your_spoonacular_key
       ```
       (Server helpers reuse the same anon key; no service key required for this Alpha.)
+The Spoonacular key powers live recipe enrichment—omit it if you’re fine using the bundled fallback recipes.

 4. **Provision the database**
    - Open Supabase → SQL Editor and paste `docs/supabase.sql`.